vacuumlabs/ledger-fio/doc/ins_sign_tx.md

 ### STORE_VALUE

 Stores Value into one of the registers.
 APPEND_DATA may compare its value with the register.
-This mechanism allows to guarantee match of certain transaction ellements.
+This mechanism allows to guarantee match of certain transaction elements.

 | Field | Value                         |
 | ------|------------------------------ |